school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 ## Results

 ### Progress overview

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
-It was really not that hard.
-Community feedback is expected to lead to rapid further improvements of this first version.
+This project was initiated by Clara Sun, Fariah Sandhu and Zara Khan, based off of the OpenNeuro Dataset from James R. Booth et al on 22nd May 2023.
+The final presentation of this project was delivered on 2nd June 2023.
+All deliverables were given an attempt to be completed, where the ones that were, can be found on this repository.

 ### Tools I learned during this project